-Entry into the country by aliens, and the duration of their stay in the country, may be limited on the basis of law.
+Entry into the country by foreigners, and the duration of their stay in the country, may be limited on the basis of law.

-Article 33 (Right to Private Property and Inheritance)
+Article 33 (Right to private property and inheritance)

 The right to private property and inheritance shall be guaranteed.